Reflux or Gastroesophageal Reflux Disease (GERD)

 Some kids (Jack for sure and Will to a certain extent) had what is called silent reflux.
 It means that they don’t spit up or only spit up small amounts.
 It is harder to detect because they don’t spit up the volumes that other kids are.
 The acidic formula/breastmilk just goes up and down in their throat and can cause more severe irritation, because it goes up and then back down, not up and out.

 Yes you can.
 Unfortunately for me, both boys also had milk protein intolerance which made it impossible for me to breastfeed.

 Feeding aversions and feeding tubes

-Sometimes reflux symptoms get so severe for the child that they start to refuse to eat.
+Sometimes the reflux symptoms get so severe for the child that they start to refuse to eat.
 If this starts to happen a feeding aversion is being created.
-Don’t be alarmed — this happens over time, not overnight.
-If you are on top of it most of the time an aversion can be avoided.
+Don’t be alarmed this happens over time, not over night, if you are on top of it most of the time an aversion can be avoided.
 Unfortunately for us we couldn’t avoid it with Jack.
 Usually once an aversion is suspected you meet with a feeding specialist/therapist who will watch the baby/child eat and provide guidance on what to do.
-Our feeding therapist Robin Glass with Seattle Children’s Hospital was amazing and has seen both boys.
+Our feeding therapist Robin Glass with Seattle Children’s Hospital is amazing and has seen both boys.

 If the feeding aversion gets so severe that the child starts “failing to thrive” (a medical phrase often used), not gaining weight on their particular growth curve or is approaching dehydration levels, a feeding tube may have to be used.
 To read more about Jack’s feeding tube experience, click here.